-As cases of SARS-CoV-2 continue to climb amid the emergence of new variants, a new survey suggests COVID-19 led to considerable impacts on the mental health of Irish-Indian populants, with social media potentially contributing to decreased mood, anxiety, and sleep.
+As reported cases of SARS-CoV-2 climbed amid the emergence of new variants, a new Mental Daily survey suggested that COVID-19 led to considerable impacts on the mental health of Irish-Indian populants, with social media potentially contributing to decreased mood, anxiety, and sleep.

 The research targeted the purported impact COVID-19 had on the mental health of Indian descendants residing in Ireland.
 At least 208 Irish participants in early September 2021 were surveyed.
-The respondents were between the ages of 18 and 65, with nearly a similar amount of male (52%) and female (48%) recruitment.
+The respondents were reported to be between the ages of 18 and 65, with nearly a similar amount of male (52%) and female (48%) contribution.

-The survey found that 77% of respondents reported experiencing decreased mood as a result of the COVID-19 pandemic, and about 76% saw a considerable increase in anxiety.
+The survey indicated that 77% of respondents reported experiencing decreased mood as a result of the COVID-19 pandemic, and about 76% saw a considerable increase in anxiety.
 73% say they experienced higher levels of stress and fatigue than usual since the start of the COVID-19 pandemic, while 56% of respondents experienced a considerable decline in their overall state of well-being, with only 44% of respondents reporting experiencing positive well-being.

 The survey also unveiled that the majority of respondents had excessively consumed news coverage surrounding COVID-19 via social media (61%), potentially contributing to a considerable decrease in mental well-being.

 Overall, the respondents were assessed for a range of psychological impacts, including effects on their state of well-being, anxiety, sleep, and sociability since the start of the pandemic, along with social impacts directly attributed to the pandemic, such as major changes to occupational status, income and revenue, and marital/interpersonal relationships.

 The findings suggest a considerable COVID-19 impact on the mental health of Irish residents of Indian descent, with excessive consumption of social media potentially contributing to the negative effects measured in the study.